Longwater1234/WedemyServer/README.md

 # WedemyServer

 (Backend repo).
 Clone of Udemy, an e-learning platform, built using Springboot + Vue 3 + Typescript.
 With CreditCard and PayPal checkout (both powered by **Braintree Payments**).
-Uses Spring Security & Spring Session Redis & Server-Side Cookies[^1] (see footnote) for auth,
+Uses Spring Security, Spring Session Redis & Server-Side Cookies[^1] (see footnote) for auth,
 _instead of_ stateless JWT Tokens.
 CSRF protection is enabled.
 For simplicity, both UserDetails and UserRole (enum) are stored in the same table.
 Maximum 2 *concurrent* login sessions per user.
 You can easily customize these settings